Lake Huangqi

 Lake Huangqi, also known by its Chinese name as the Huangqi Hai, is a lake in Chahar Right Front Banner, Ulanqab Prefecture, Inner Mongolia, China.
+The lake has shrunk dramatically from its original size.
+Every year the lake looses more water to evaporation than is replenished by the now smaller rivers which feed it.

 Name

 The present name dates to the Qing, when it was named after one of the Eight Banners.

 Geography

 Lake Huangqi is a lake in Chahar Right Front Banner, Ulanqab Prefecture, Inner Mongolia, China.
 It forms an irregular inverted triangle of about 110–113 km2, with an east–west distance of about 20 km and a north–south distance of about 9 km.
 Having an average depth of 4–10 m and a maximal depth of 35 m, it holds 460–500 e6m3 of water.

 History

 Under the Qin, Huangqi and Dai lakes formed the northern boundaries of Yanmen Commandery, marking part of the northern frontier of the Chinese empire.